About the Webinar

 Now, in 2017, the GCNC conducted another survey to understand the potential changes in the prioritization of the SDGs – since the earlier survey, and understand how Canadian organizations are implementing initiatives to embed the SDGs into their operations, as well, how they track and report on their progress thus far.

-In this webinar we will be discussing our findings from the new survey, comparing the results from the earlier survey.
-As Canada turns 150 this year, we will also take a look at the vision that Canadians have for Canada 15 and 150 years from now and where the SDGs fit in this vision.
+In this webinar we discussed our findings from the new survey and compared the results from the earlier survey.
+As Canada turns 150 in 2017, we also took a look at the vision that Canadians have for Canada 15 and 150 years from now and where the SDGs fit in this vision.

 Senior Director, Sustainability & Stakeholder Relations